whtouche/ng2-auth0-starter/README.md

 ## Contributing

 Do you want to help?
-That would be great.
+That would be great - this is still a work in progress.
 Check out the [issues](https://github.com/whtouche/ng2-auth0-starter/issues), there are definitely some things that I haven't figured out yet.
 Pull requests are welcome and encouraged.

 ## Acknowledgements